thomastanck/cs2103-website/admin/faq.md

 <div id="admin-faq-tVsNonT">

-Same lectures, same exam.
-Separate tutorials, separate project grading.
+Same lectures, same exam, same grading.
+Separate tutorials (teams should contain students from the same module).
 Unless specified otherwise, whatever is stated for one module applies to the other.

 </div>